Trump administration extends visa ban to non-immigrants, until end of year

 RELATED: President Trump calls recent Supreme Court rulings 'politically charged'

-The ban on new visas applies to H-1B visas, which are used by major American technology companies, and their immediate families, H-2B visas for nonagricultural seasonal workers, J-1 visas for exchange students and L-1 visas for managers of multinational corporations.
+The ban on new visas applies to H-1B visas, which are widely used by major American and Indian technology company workers and their families, H-2B visas for nonagricultural seasonal workers, J-1 visas for cultural exchanges and L-1 visas for managers and other key employees of multinational corporations.

 There will be exemptions for food processing workers, which make up about 15% of H-2B visas, the official said.
 Health care workers assisting with the coronavirus fight will continue to be spared from the green-card freeze, though their exemption will be narrower.